Free-rider problem

-In the social sciences, the free-rider problem is a type of market failure that occurs when those who benefit from resources, public goods and common pool resources do not pay for them or under-pay.
-Examples of such goods are public roads or public libraries or services or other goods of a communal nature.
-Free riders are a problem for common pool resources because they may overuse it by not paying for the good (either directly through fees or tolls or indirectly through taxes).
-Consequently, the common pool resource may be under-produced overused or degraded.
-Additionally, it has been shown that despite evidence that people tend to be cooperative by nature (a prosocial behaviour), the presence of free-riders causes cooperation to deteriorate, perpetuating the free-rider problem.
+In economics, the free-rider problem is a type of market failure that occurs when those who benefit from resources, public goods and common pool resources do not pay for them or under-pay.
+Free riders may overuse common pool resources by not paying for them, neither directly through fees or tolls, nor indirectly through taxes.
+Consequently, the common pool resource may be under-produced, overused, or degraded.
+Additionally, despite evidence that people tend to be cooperative by nature (a prosocial behaviour), the presence of free-riders has been shown to cause cooperation to deteriorate, perpetuating the free-rider problem.

-The free-rider problem in social science is the question of how to limit free riding and its negative effects in these situations.
-Such an example is the free-rider problem of when property rights are not clearly defined and imposed.
+In social science, the free-rider problem is the question of how to limit free riding and its negative effects in these situations, such as the free-rider problem of when property rights are not clearly defined and imposed.
 The free-rider problem is common with public goods which are non-excludable and non-rivalrous.
-Non-excludable means that non-payers cannot be stopped from getting use of or benefits from the good.
-Non-rival consumption stipulates that the use of a good or service by one consumer does not reduce its availability for another consumer.
-These characteristics of a public good result in there being little incentive for consumers to contribute to a collective resource as they enjoy its benefits.
+The non-excludability and non-rivalry of public goods results in there being little incentive for consumers to contribute to a collective resource as they enjoy its benefits.